agrc/gis.utah.gov/_posts/2020-01-29-cognitive-maps.md

 ### Internal Navigation and London Cab Drivers
 {: .text-left}

 Known as ["The Knowledge”](https://tfl.gov.uk/info-for/taxis-and-private-hire/licensing/learn-the-knowledge-of-london), all licensed cab drivers in London are required to memorize the city’s 25,000-plus streets as well as thousands of locations and landmarks.
 The goal is to instantaneously calculate the quickest route between two locations.
-This requirement might seem excessive in an age when handheld routing devices are in just about everyone's pocket (abound).
+This requirement might seem excessive in an age when handheld routing devices are in just about everyone's pocket.
 But, London’s street network is notorious for being one of the most difficult to navigate.
 The city's lack of grid-like layout can be a chore for the uninformed driver (Jacobs 2018).

 <div class="flex flex--around">
   <figure class="caption">
     <img class="caption__image" src="{% link images/grid_like_street_networks.png %}" alt="Street Network Orientation" />
-    <figcaption class="caption__text">The Complexity of Street Networks (Jacobs 2018)</figcaption>
+    <figcaption class="caption__text">The Complexity of Street Networks ( <a href="https://bigthink.com/strange-maps/charlotte-nc-has-americas-messiest-street-grid">Jacobs 2018</a> )</figcaption>
   </figure>
 </div>